peter88213/aeon2yw/docs/usage.md

 -	"Locations" are imported, if any (*).
 -	"Items" are imported, if any (*).

-(*) Applies to the default configuration, but can be customized.
+(*) Applies to the default configuration, but can be customized, especially with csv export.

 ## Installation path